 The new sea wall and Charles River Embankment, with a promenade running its full length and the Marginal Conduit below, were completed by 1908 and the Charles River dam was completed in 1910.

 Riverbank Subway.
-In 1907, as the Embankment was under development, it was proposed that a subway tunnel be constructed below it.
-The new line was to run from Park Street station through a tunnel under Beacon Hill and the Embankment, with the trains returning to the surface at Charlesgate West.
+In 1907, as the embankment was under development, the concept of a subway tunnel was once again proposed.
+Similar to Mayor Quincy’s proposal in 1899, the new line was to run from Park Street station through a tunnel under Beacon Hill and the embankment, with the trains returning to the surface at Charlesgate West.
 The tunnel was to be built by the state and leased to the Boston Elevated Railway.

 The proposal once again met with strong resistance from residents, who expressed concern about the prolonged disruption from construction and the impact on property values in the Charlesgate West area.
 Concerns also were raised by the City of Boston that the location of the tunnel would require that sewage would be siphoned below the tunnel, creating both initial and on-going expense for the city.